rclone/rclone/docs/content/rc.md

 - name - name of remote
 - parameters - a map of \{ "key": "value" \} pairs
 - type - type of the new remote
+- opt - a dictionary of options to control the configuration
-- obscure - optional bool - forces obscuring of passwords
+    - obscure - declare passwords are plain and need obscuring
-- noObscure - optional bool - forces passwords not to be obscured
+    - noObscure - declare passwords are already obscured and don't need obscuring
+    - nonInteractive - don't interact with a user, return questions
+    - continue - continue the config process with an answer
+    - all - ask all the config questions not just the post config ones
+    - state - state to restart with - used with continue
+    - result - result to restart with - used with continue

 See the [config create command](/commands/rclone_config_create/) command for more information on the above.